-Lecture Hrs = 2, Lab Hrs = 6, Course Fee =\$20.00 Pre/Corequisite: BIOL 2404 (B or Better)
+Lecture Hrs = 2, Lab Hrs = 6, Lab Fee Pre/Corequisite: BIOL 2404, (B or Better)

-Corequisite: VNSG 1161, VNSG 1226, VNSG 1304, VNSG 1429
+Corequisite: VNSG, 1161, VSNG 1226, VNSG 1304,

-Medical-Surgical Nursing I
+VNSG 1429 Medical-Surgical Nursing I

-Application of the nursing process to the care of adult patients experiencing medical-surgical conditions in the health-illness continuum in a variety of health care settings.
+Application of the nursing process to the care of adult patients experiencing medical-surgical conditions along the health-illness continuum in a variety of health care settings.
+This course will focus on the health care needs of the adult client with disorders of the respiratory, Medical Surgical, Integumentary/ immune systems and cancer.

-Lecture Hrs = 4, Lab Hrs = 1, NLN Testing Fee Pre/Corequisite: BIOL 2404 (B or Better)
+Lecture Hrs = 4, Lab Hrs = 1, Testing Fee